 - See if your paper needs a stronger or more interesting thesis statement (or opening sentence, for a story).

 - Find places that would benefit from a bit more explanation or description.

-- In a story, show instead of tell by using more specific descriptive information.
+- In a story, show instead of telling by using more specific descriptive information.
 Instead of saying a woman is old, describe her wrinkled skin, gnarled hands, and shuffling gait.
 Instead of saying the boy got dirty, describe his scuffed jeans, muddy shoes, and stiff, straw-like hair.

 2. Remove words, phrases, or sentences that don’t fit or make sense.

 Did you include information or facts that aren’t really necessary?
 Move the story or report along by trimming this deadwood.

 - Tighten up rambling or wordy text.

 - Cut back overly descriptive sentences or paragraphs.